CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Infrastructure/DNS_Infrastructure.md

 ### 3.2 Task 1.b: Configure Nameserver for Another Domain

 In this task, we will configure the nameserver for another domain.
-The name of the domain should use the following format<NAME><YEAR>.edu, where<NAME>should be replaced with your last name, and
+The name of the domain should use the following format <NAME> <YEAR>.edu, where <NAME> should be replaced with your last name, and
 <YEAR>be replaced with the current year.
 For example, if your last name isSmith, and it is year 2021,
-the domain will besmith2021.edu.
-In the emulator, an empty nameserver has already been created; the keywordAAAAAis encoded in the container name.
+the domain will be smith2021.edu.
+In the emulator, an empty nameserver has already been created; the keyword AAAAA is encoded in the container name.
 Please use this nameserver to host your domain.

 $ dockps | grep AAAAA
 70f2e8a57a96 as162h-DNS-AAAAA-10.162.0.